fylgja/site/src/getting-started/index.md

 ---

-Fylgja is a component based CSS framework, lowing you to pick only what you need,
+Fylgja is a component based CSS framework, allowing you to pick only what you need,

 this will keep your build bundle small without using any tools.